phaserjs/phaser/README.md

 * Phaser.Math.min enhanced so you can now pass in either an array of numbers or lots of numbers as parameters to get the lowest.
 * Phaser.Math.max added as the opposite of Math.min.
 * Phaser.Math.minProperty and maxProperty added.
 Like Math.min/max but can be given a property an an array or list of objects to inspect.
+* Added 'full' paramter to Body.reset, allowing you to control if motion or all data is reset or not.

 Bug Fixes: